 Many people end up spending money that they don’t need to pay for.
 They might have a high cable bill and take another trip to the coffee shop daily or buy bags of chips for open house parties that never use up all their bags.
 Why do you need to buy these things?
 While sometimes it’s fun to go out on a Friday night or walk to the coffee shop for some conversation, this is unnecessary.

-Instead of buying these things, make homemade snacks that won’t cost you any extra money.
+Instead of buying these things, make homemade snacks that won’t cost you extra money.
 Why?
 Because it’ll save you money and won’t adversely affect your health.
 It’ll also teach your kids good money management.

 Increase Savings